 'My top priority as minister for Employment and Learning has been to transform our professional and technical education and training system, in order to provide the most effective support for the growth of our economy, and to provide learning pathways that enable local people to reach their full potential.'
 (Former Minister for Employment and Learning, Stephen Farry)

 The Skills Sector in Northern Ireland has for a number of years been working to deliver positive economic and social outcomes for all who take up vocational education.
 This is against a historical backdrop of conflict and fractured communities.
-Through this event we will look at how the Northern Irish Skills Sector has overcome these obstacles to shape a quality TVET offer that supports social cohesion and economic growth.
-This event will have a particular emphasis on building quality TVET from challenging contexts and will be especially suitable for delegates tackling challenges around engaging different demographics and stakeholder coordination.
+Through this event we looked at how the Northern Irish Skills Sector has overcome these obstacles to shape a quality TVET offer that supports social cohesion and economic growth.
+This event had a particular emphasis on building quality TVET from challenging contexts and was especially suitable for delegates tackling challenges around engaging different demographics and stakeholder coordination.

-During the seminar we will explore the following questions:
+During the seminar we explored the following questions:

 - What purpose does technical and vocational training serve and how do we deliver this?

 - How can we create a system where different stakeholders, including employers and community groups work together effectively?

 - What does a quality learning space look like and how do we create excellent environments for teaching and learning?

 - How can you as a policy maker enable autonomy but ensure quality and cohesion?